DerManoMann/openapi-extras/README.md

 ## Registering the library

-Use of the included annotations/attributes requires registration of a custom processor.
+Use of the included annotations/attributes requires registration of a custom `swagger-php` processor.
-Also, in the case of annotations the registration of the custom alias / namespace used.
+Also, in the case of annotations, the registration of custom aliases / namespaces needs to be done manually.

-### Register library for attriutes
+### Register library for attributes

 ```php
 <?php